 (A) The retirement board shall appoint an independent physician to serve as chair of the medical review board and as medical advisor to the retirement board.
 The chair so appointed shall:

 (2) Assign and oversee competent and impartial independent medical examiners to conduct the medical examinations and tests the chair deems necessary and appropriate to the evaluation of an application.
-The independent medical examiners shall provide written reports of their findings and conclusions as to whether applicants are mentally or physically incapacitated from the performance of regular duties for a period of at least twelve months.
+Examinations will be assigned only for conditions listed as disabling by the attending physician.
+The independent medical examiners shall provide written reports of their findings and conclusions as to whether applicants are mentally or physically incapacitated from the performance of regular duties for a period of at least twelve months from the date the completed application was received.

-(4) If the chair concurs in the conclusions of the independent medical examiners that an applicant is not incapacitated from the performance of regular duties or will not remain incapacitated for at least twelve months, convene a panel of three or more other members of the medical review board who shall review the reports of the independent medical examiners.
-The panel may obtain such further examinations and tests as it may judge necessary and appropriate and may direct delay of consideration of an application for treatment.
+(4) If the chair reviews the conclusions of the independent medical examiners and concludes that an applicant or recipient is not incapacitated from the performance of regular duties or will not remain incapacitated for at least twelve months, the chair shall convene a panel of three or more members of the medical review board who shall review the application, medical evidence, and reports of the independent medical examiners.
+The panel may request medical evidence or obtain such further examinations and tests as it may deem necessary and appropriate and may direct delay of consideration of an application for treatment.

 (5) Submit to the retirement board a report summarizing the conclusions and recommendations of the panels of the medical review board members.